ipetel/medium-blog-post/README.md

 # medium-blog-post
-Repository for my Medium blog posts
+In this repository I will publish all relevent code for my Medium blog posts.